TensorUSD/subnet/README.md

 2. Executed in a sandboxed environment with LLM agents(only openai is allowed for now)
 3. Output CSV predictions stored for delayed scoring

-The winner agent receives full reward of meahcnism 1.
+The winner agent receives full reward of mechanism 1.

 **Validators:**